Who we are

 Further to her PhD exploring different approaches to mothering infants, Wendy has also published a range of scientific papers, presented at relevant national and international conferences and contributed to Beyond the Baby Blues: The complete handbook for emotional wellbeing during early parenthood (Knox, O'Reilly & Smith 2014).
 More recently, Wendy contributed to program redevelopment of the Black Dog Institute's Perinatal in Practice training for health professionals and the NSW Dept of Education Resource Toolkit for the school counselling service: Responding to anxiety and depression.

-Wendy is a mother of 2 young adults and 1 teenager.
+Wendy is a mother of 3 young adults.
 Her philosophy of care revolves around the belief that mental health symptoms are often a sign of internal conflict, circumstantial factors, and physiological imbalance.
 Her approach aims for complete wellness, body and mind.
 Although her treatment is solidly based on scientific evidence-based techniques and ongoing professional development with leaders in the field, she tends to steer away from an overfocus on diagnosis and mental health labels when working with her clients.
 Rather, the focus is on imparting evidence-based skills to manage and reduce symptoms, and to increase self-assuredness - while clients build a version of themselves they cannot yet see, towards a life of purpose and meaning, and one of greater resilience.
-This approach aims to bringing her clients closer to becoming their most healthy adult selves.
+This approach aims to bring her clients closer to becoming their most healthy adult selves.
 "Know all the theories, master all the techniques but as you touch another human soul, be just another human soul".
 Carl Jung

 For full details of qualifications, experience and publications, choose the LinkedIn button below.
+Wendy sees clients on Mon, Tues, Wed, Thurs.

 Dr Megan Jeon